InternetMaximalism/intmax-rollup-cli/README.md

 ### Mint your token

 Mint your token.
-The token address is the same with your address and the token id can be selected from 0x00 to 0xff.
+The token address is the same as your address and the token id can be selected from 0x00 to 0xff.

 ```sh
 intmax tx mint --amount 10 -i 0x00